qualisys/Real-Time-Protocol-Documentation/client/index.md

   Number of 6DOF bodies.

 * **Body**
-  Block containing 6DOF body information.
+  Element containing 6DOF body information.
   * Name
     The name of the 6DOF body.

   * RGBColor
     The color of the 6DOF body, represented by a three byte integer value.
 Bit 0-7 represents red, bit 8-15 represents green and bit 16-23 represents blue.

   * Point
     The X, Y and Z coordinate of one of the points that defines the 6DOF body.
     The body is defined by 3 or more points.

 * **Euler**
- Block containing 6DOF Euler rotation names.
+ Element containing 6DOF Euler rotation names.
  * First
    The name of the first Euler angle.

  * Second
    The name of the second Euler angle.

  * Third
    The name of the third Euler angle.

-###### Example:
+##### Example:
 {{> sixd_xml_example }}

 #### Gaze vector XML parameters
-In response to the command GetParameters GazeVector the QTM RT server will reply with an XML data packet, containing a block called Gaze_Vector.
-See below for the format of this block.
+In response to the command GetParameters GazeVector the QTM RT server will reply with an XML data packet, containing an element called Gaze_Vector.
+See below for the format of this element.

 * **Vector**
-  Block containing gaze vector information.
+  Element containing gaze vector information.
   * Name
     The name of the gaze vector body.

   * Frequency
     The gaze vector update frequency.

-###### Example:
+##### Example:
 {{> gaze_xml_example }}

 #### Analog XML parameters
-In response to the command GetParameters Analog the QTM RT server will reply with XML data packet, containing a block called Analog.
-See below for the format of this block.
+In response to the command GetParameters Analog the QTM RT server will reply with XML data packet, containing an element called Analog.
+See below for the format of this element.

 * **Device**
-  Block containing analog device information.
+  Element containing analog device information.

   * **Device_ID**
     Unique ID of the analog device.
 An integer value starting with 1.

   * **Device_Name**
     Analog device name.

   * **Channels**
     Number of analog channels.

   * **Frequency**
     Analog measurement frequency.

   * **Unit**
     Measurement unit.

   * **Range**
     Min and max analog measurement values.

   * **Label**
     Channel name.
 There shall be as many labels as there are channels.

-###### Example:
+##### Example:
 {{> analog_xml_example }}

 #### Force XML parameters
-In response to the command `GetParameters Force` the QTM RT server will reply with XML data packet, containing a block called Force.
-See below for the format of this block.
+In response to the command `GetParameters Force` the QTM RT server will reply with XML data packet, containing an element called Force.
+See below for the format of this element.

 * **Unit_Length**
-  Length unit used in the Force XML block.
+  Length unit used in the Force XML element.

 * **Unit_Force**
-  Force unit used in the Force XML block.
+  Force unit used in the Force XML element.

 * **Plate**
-  Block containing force plate information.
+  Element containing force plate information.

   * **Plate_ID**
     Unique ID of the force plate.
 An integer value starting with 1.

   * **Analog_Device_ID**
     ID of the analog device connected to the force plate.
 If the ID is 0, there is no analog device associated with this force plate.

   * **Frequency**
-  Measurement frequence of the analog device connected to the force plate.
+    Measurement frequency of the analog device connected to the force plate.

   * **Type**
     Force plate type.
 Supported force plates:
   AMTI, AMTI 8 Channels, Bertec, Kistler and QMH.

   * **Name**
     Force plate name.

   * **Length**
     Force plate length.

   * **Width**
     Force plate width.

   * **Location**
-  Block containing four blocks with the corners of the force plate.
+    Element containing four elements with the corners of the force plate.
 Corner1, Corner2, Corner3 and Corner4.
 Each corner has an X, Y and Z coordinate value.

   * **Origin**
-  Block containing X, Y and Z coordinates for the force plate origin.
+    Element containing X, Y and Z coordinates for the force plate origin.

   * **Channels**
-  Block containing blocks called Channel.
+    Element containing elements called Channel.
 One for each analog channel connected to the force plate.
 Each Channel contains Channel_No and ConversionFactor.

   * **Calibration_Matrix**
-  Block containing a 6x6, 6x8 or 12x12 calibration matrix for the force plate.
+    Element containing a 6x6, 6x8 or 12x12 calibration matrix for the force plate.

-###### Example:
+  ##### Example:

 {{> force_xml_example }}

 The parameters for force plates follow roughly the standard of the [C3D file